• Home

 “When I am disturbed, it is because I find some person, place, thing or situation- some fact of my life- unacceptable to me, and I can find no serenity until I accept that person, place, thing, or situation as being exactly the way it is supposed to be at this moment.
 Nothing, absolutely nothing, happens in God’s world by mistake.
 Until I could accept my alcoholism, I could not stay sober; unless I accept my life completely on life’s terms, I cannot be happy.
 I need to concentrate not so much on what needs to be changed in the world as on what needs to be changed in me and in my attitudes.”

-🙏🏼 Serenity Prayer
+🙏🏼 The Serenity Prayer

 Said at meetings and in quiet moments around the world.

-Grant me the serenity to accept the things I cannot change…
+God, grant me the serenity to accept the things I cannot change…

 The courage to change the things I can…